 Please note that baptisms are not permitted by the Church during Holy Week until after the celebration of the Easter Vigil.
 Baptisms may not be available in a particular Church on a given weekend due to the celebration of Weddings or First Communions or other parish celebrations in that Church or because baptism have already been booked in other Churches in the parish.

-Please note that, where two families request the same date and Church for baptism, we celebrate both baptisms within the same ceremony, with each family being invited separately to the font for the moment of their child’s baptism.
+Where more than one family request the same date and Church for baptism, we celebrate the baptisms within the same ceremony, with each family being invited separately to the font for the moment of their child’s baptism.

-We ask that families give at least two weeks notice when booking a baptism.
-Families are asked to complete the Baptism Booking Form [available for download below] and to return it together with a copy of the child’s birth certificate to the parish office at least a week in advance of the baptism.
+We ask that families give at least two weeks' notice when booking a baptism.
+Families are asked to complete the Baptism Booking Form [available for download below] and to return it together with a copy of the child’s birth certificate to the parish office at least two weeks in advance of the baptism.

 Choosing your Godparents

 Godparents are called primarily to support and guide the child in their journey of faith as they grow up.
 In order to give authentic witness a godparent should be a person who seeks to truly live their Christian faith and be willing to support their godchild’s faith by their example, prayer and encouragement.

 For this reason the Church asks that families choose two godparents, a man and a woman, who are at least 16 years old, who have been baptised and confirmed themselves, and who understand the commitment to support the child’s faith as they grow up.

 If there is someone who is important to you who isn’t a Catholic but who you’d want to play a significant part in your child’s life, why not invite them to be an official witness at the baptism.
 Please talk to one of the priests of the parish if you have any questions.